Are you looking for information about offers, devices or your account?

 Non-executive director

-John is the Vodafone Group Financial Controller.
-He joined Vodafone in December 1992 and has held a number of senior executive positions in Vodafone including that of group technology financial director, interim CFO of Vodafone India, Vodafone plc group internal audit director and CFO for Africa, Middle East and Asia Pacific region.
+John has over 30 years experience in finance and telecommunications.
+He joined Vodafone in December 1992 and has held a number of senior executive positions including that of Group Financial Controller, Group Technology Financial Director, interim CFO of Vodafone India, Vodafone Plc Group Internal Audit Director and CFO for Africa, Middle East and Asia Pacific region.
 He was appointed to the Vodacom Group Board in September 2012.

 • Member of the Remuneration Committee